andrebhu/modern-ti-research/draft.md

 Because of the such widespread usage, the initial discovery of template injections introduced a whole new class of vulnerabilities still being researched today.

 ## What are server-side template injections?
 (SSTIs)
-Server-side template injections, or SSTIs, were first introduced by [James Kettle](https://portswigger.net/research/server-side-template-injection) in 2015.
+Server-side template injections, or SSTIs, were first introduced by [James Kettle](https://portswigger.net/research/server-side-template-injection) in 2015 and set a framework to a lot of studies and exploitation techniques till today.

 The main idea behind the attack is for a malicious user to abuse the "retrieve data from the server" mechanism, hence the "server-side" part to the name.
+Templating engines would render this user-input and may expose code execution to which attackers can run arbitrary commands.

 Allowing user-input typically is a bad idea, but in some places it is necessary such as with forms and chat messages.
 The issue arises when a server renders and executes the user-input, typically triggered with a special wrapper.